Navigating Foreign Documents as a Florida Notary Public

 Documents in a Foreign Language

-A Florida notary does not need to understand the contents of a document to notarize it.
-However, the notary must be able to verify the wording of the notarial certificate.
-If the notarial section is in a foreign language and the notary cannot confirm what it says, they should refuse to notarize the document.
+A Florida notary public is not required to understand the full contents of a document in order to notarize it.
+However, the notary must be able to read and verify the notarial certificate to ensure it contains proper language and conforms to Florida law.
+If the notarial certificate is in a foreign language the notary does not understand, the notarization must be declined, as the notary cannot confirm what act they are certifying.

 Tips for Handling Foreign Language Documents